 Days 8, 9, & 10 — Parati/Anchieta/ Curitiba & Paranagua

 Follow the Costa Verde to Parati, once an important center of the gold trade.
 Stroll the cobbled lanes past whitewashed cottages and colonial buildings, and visit the waterfront, a World Heritage site.
 Continue to the tiny island of Anchieta, and swim or relax on its beautiful beaches.
 Then board the Serra Verde Express train in Curitiba for a remarkable mountain rail trip across 30 trestle bridges and through more than a dozen tunnels to the tropical lowlands.
-Alternatively, travel by boat to Guaraquecaba, with opportunities for forest walks and waterfall views of the Atlantic rain forest.

 Days 11, 12, & 13 — At Sea/ Rio Grande

-Follow one of the longest sandy beaches in the world on our way to Brazil’s southernmost port city of Rio Grande.
+After a day at sea, follow one of the longest sandy beaches in the world on our way to Brazil’s southernmost port city of Rio Grande.
 Here begin the Pampas, vast lowlands that stretch all the way to Patagonia.
 Discover the history, wildlife, and unique culture of these plains.
 (B,L,D)

 Days 14 & 15 — At Sea/ Montevideo, Uruguay

 In Montevideo, view elegant architecture, ranging from colonial to art deco.
 Then experience the culture of the gauchos and savor an asado (traditional barbecue) at a private estancia (ranch).
 (B,L,D)

 Days 16, 17, & 18 — Buenos Aires, Argentina/ U.S.